 Troop Leaders: At least one adult volunteer from every troop must hold current certification in First Aid/CPR from a nationally recognized provider of training.
 The troop leader serves as the primary healthcare provider to the troop.
 Camp Staff: All camp staff members hold certification in Red Cross First Aid/CPR.
 The pool director is the primary healthcare supervisor at camp, in case of emergencies; however, troop leaders are responsible for medications and minor injuries/illnesses.
 The junior instructors may not provide any medical treatment.
 Physician: Waynesville Health Care provides on-call physicians, in case of medical emergencies.
+Dr. Jeff Pruitt is Camp Libbey's Health Care Provider and works at the Defiance Clinic and on-call physicians are available in case of medical emergencies.
 Medical Facilities: In case of medical emergencies, a camper goes to a medical facility close to Camp Stonybrook.
 A list of facilities is kept at camp.
+At Camp Libbey campers will go to Defiance Clinic or the Defiance Hospital. win go to behariee en ne of the behariee riospital.